Signed in as:

 "The art of simplicity is a puzzle of complexity."-- Douglas Horton

-Be the first to submit your answer below and win a free lunch or a prize...
+Be the first to submit the correct answer below and win $3.00 off lunch or any item in the store.

 All submissions are replied to with the correct answer.